joelnewswanger/Autonomous-Vehicles-Projects/Behavioral-Cloning/README.md

 Finally, I added some data from specific places that the model struggled with.
 After the final collection process, I had ~10,000 data points.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 I used a callback to epoch with the best validation score.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+I loaded the data and jupyter notebook onto an AWS GPU-enabled EC2 instance to carry out the training, and retreived the saved model once the training was complete.